hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Create a Project

-To learn whether you have permission to create a project on the Cloud tab, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 When you create a project, you need only one required entry - <b>Name</b>.
 You can keep default settings for integrations and limits, and add users later.